 Among our faculty are experts in the study of Islamic societies, including those found in today’s hot spots like Iran, Afghanistan, Indonesia, Pakistan, and Turkey.
 Other areas of faculty expertise—like the effects of religion on politics and society, democratic transitions, and evolutionary biology—are at the forefront of current news stories.

 Our department offers undergraduates the opportunity to learn from leading figures in their fields.
 Faculty members are accessible and involved.
 Students are always welcome to stop by department offices during scheduled hours.
-Our program coordinator, Kathy Kwasnica, recently received the CAS Student Savior Award for her supportive role in assisting our undergraduates.
+Our undergraduate program coordinator, Kathy Kwasnica, has received the CAS Student Savior Award for her supportive role in assisting our undergraduates.

 We welcome you to peruse our website and to consider joining our 150 majors and 70 minors.
 For further information, check out our anthropology student club website Anthropology in the Works.